 Thomas A. Owens, MD

 In 2013, Duke University Health System launched a transformative program to address the changing needs of patients in an evolving health care landscape.
-As Vice President for Medical Affairs, Owens leads the clinical operations programs and care redesign efforts of this extensive project.
+As Vice President for Medical Affairs, Owens has led the clinical operations programs and care redesign efforts of this extensive project.
 To date, teams have completed the redesign and implementation of new delivery programs in 19 disease areas across Duke Medicine.

 Owens has held a number of increasingly significant medical leadership positions within the health system over the past 10 years, previously holding the position of Chief Medical Officer for Duke University Hospital and Chief of the Duke Health System Hospital Medicine Program.